MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-dma-remapping.md

 * The scheduler is suspended.
 All active workloads are flushed, and no new workloads are sent to or scheduled on the hardware.
 * No other DDI calls are made.

-As part of these calls, the driver may choose to disable and suppress interrupts (including Vsync interrupts) during the exclusive access, even without explicit notification from the OS.
+As part of these calls, the driver can choose to disable and suppress interrupts (including Vsync interrupts) during the exclusive access, even without explicit notification from the OS.

 ### Address descriptor lists